Python-Test-Engineer/django-jpn/django/README.md

 Go to site/admin and login then got to site/chatbot or site/chatbot_app.

+The app 'chatbot' with views.py is the example we used of FAQ.

-Thanks to Tom Dekan for the latter and the former is widely given in examples on the web.
+Another chatbot `chatbot_app` uses HTMX rather than JS - Thanks to Tom Dekan for this and can be found on YouTube [https://www.youtube.com/watch?v=Y8GjRrotz6M](https://www.youtube.com/watch?v=Y8GjRrotz6M)

+[http://127.0.0.1:8000/chatbot-app/](http://127.0.0.1:8000/chatbot-app/) to see this app